Frequently Asked Questions

 • Attire guidelines

-• Comfortable traveling clothes: Casual, loose-fitting clothing and comfortable walking shoes.
+• Comfortable travel clothes: Casual, loose-fitting clothing and comfortable walking shoes.

-• Daytime: For the Buying Show on Wednesday, a casual dress or skirt/slacks/jeans with a nice top is recommended for women.
+• For the Buying Show on Friday, a casual dress or skirt/slacks/jeans with a nice top is recommended for women.
 For men, we suggest casual slacks or jeans with a golf/collared shirt.
 For the afternoon, casual sportswear is appropriate for everyone.

-For Thursday's farewell dinner, cocktail/dressy attire is appropriate.
+• For Saturday’s Farewell Dinner, cocktail/dressy attire is appropriate.
 For women, we suggest a cocktail dress or dressy slacks and blouse; for men, we suggest slacks/chinos and a collared dress shirt (sport coat optional).

 • Credit cards

-If you have not traveled recently, you may want to contact your credit card company and advise them that you will be traveling to Las Vegas.
+If you have not traveled recently, you may want to contact your credit card company and advise them that you will be traveling to Orlando.
 As a security measure, credit card companies may put a hold on a card showing activity that does not follow your usual profile.

 • Expenses

-Personal items such as room incidentals, laundry, phone calls, movie rentals, minibar consumption and activities not sponsored by Master Halco will be at your own expense.
+Personal items such as room incidentals, room service, laundry, phone calls, movie rentals, minibar consumption and activities not sponsored by Master Halco will be at your own expense.

 • Gratuities and taxes

 Tips and taxes for all services outlined in the itinerary have been prepaid for you.
-Tips for optional sightseeing, additional meals and other services rendered should be handled individually.
+Tips for optional sightseeing booked on own, additional meals and other services rendered should be handled individually.

-Check with your health insurance provider to make sure they cover medical expenses in Las Vegas.
-Any treatments received while in Las Vegas must be paid for at the time of treatment and filed with your insurance company when you return home.
+Check with your health insurance provider to make sure they cover medical expenses in Orlando.
+Any treatments received while in Orlando must be paid for at the time of treatment and filed with your insurance company when you return home.

 • Hosted events